U.S. set to grant automakers a lifeline -- but no bailout

 WASHINGTON/DETROIT, March 25 (Reuters) - The $2 trillion economic rescue package before the U.S. Senate on Wednesday would send the federal government to the auto industry's rescue for the second time in a dozen years.

 Automakers are fearful of being tagged as seeking a new government bailout so soon after the 2009 government-funded auto restructurings.
-Detroit has not sought industry-specific assistance and instead made the case the entire economy needs urgent access to liquidity.
+Detroit has not sought industry-specific assistance, instead making the case that the entire economy needs urgent access to liquidity.

-Republican Senator Pat Toomey said Wednesday the deal sets aside $454 billion to make loans or loan guarantees for companies across all sectors, as well as states.
+Republican Senator Pat Toomey said Wednesday the deal, which he called "the biggest government intervention in the economy in the history of the world," sets aside $454 billion to make loans or loan guarantees for companies across all sectors, as well as states.

-He said it was more likely the money will be used to leverage even more funds in loans from the Federal Reserve.
-Toomey told reporters on a conference the Treasury will then be able to make loans, purchase loans or purchase corporate debt, which could be a major boost for automakers.
-Toomey called the bill "the biggest government intervention in the economy in the history of the world."
+It was more likely the money will be used to leverage even more funds in loans from the Federal Reserve, said Toomey, who told reporters on a conference call that the Treasury would then be able to make loans, purchase loans or purchase corporate debt, which could be a major boost for automakers.

 The United Auto Workers union and the Detroit Three automakers recently discussed sending a letter to Capitol Hill explaining why the industry needed a source of liquidity, but GM ultimately declined to sign the letter and it was not sent, people familiar with the matter said.